Sealing Your Record for Carrying a False Identification Card

 Sealing a Juvenile Record for Carrying a Fake ID

 If you were a juvenile when you received a conviction for carrying false identification, you might qualify to expunge or seal your record if you are now 18 and have waited six months to five years after completing your sentence or supervision.
 Your waiting period will depend on whether your conviction was for a summary offense or a misdemeanor and whether you have any additional convictions.
 Figuring out whether you meet the qualifications to expunge or seal a juvenile conviction can be tricky.
-That's why you should consult the experienced Criminal Defense Team at the Lento Law Firm.
+That's why you should consult the experienced Criminal Defense Team at the LLF Law Firm.

 Contact Us Today!